claudiopica/HiRep/Doc/development_manual/field_geometry.md

 We need this macro instead of outright declaring the copy because we do not want to have a GPU copy in the field ```struct```s if we are only compiling for CPU.
 As can be seen from the macro ```_GPU_FIELD_DATA(_type)``` is defined to return nothing, but in the case of compilation with GPUs, it is overwritten to give a 1D array called ```gpu_ptr```, which can later be allocated on and accessed from the device.

 Since memory access patterns have a high impact on application performance, the way that field data is stored on the GPU is different from how it is stored on the CPU in several ways that will be explained in the following.
-Further, ```HiRep``` does not support unified memory, which implies that from a kernel, only pointers to sites will be available but not the complete field structures, which has an impact on which functions and macros that work on the CPU are available to call from a CUDA kernel. \par
+Further, in ```HiRep``` memory is managed manually instead of using a unified memory setup, which implies that from a kernel, only pointers to sites will be available but not the complete field structures.
+This has an impact on which functions and macros that work on the CPU are available to call from a CUDA kernel.

-For example, if we declare a spinor field
+This means, that if we declare a spinor field

 ```
 spinor_field *s;
 ```

 we may access its geometry description and sites on the CPU from a regular host function

 ```
 int main(void)
 {